Typical Secured Search

 To place the focus on item permission management, all examples in this article assume that the query made by the search page user matches the title of the desired items. |

 The following flowchart summarizes the permission analysis process executed for each item matching a query to determine whether the item should appear in the querying user’s search results.
-The process is the same as that involved in a basic secured search scenario, except that it takes the user’s additional security identities into account (see Group and Granted Security Identities and Alias Relationship).
+The process is the same as that involved in a basic secured search scenario, except that it takes the user’s additional security identities or alias relationship into account.

 Notes